In This Article

-These hardy, low-growing desert plants get their name from the way they propagate.
-The large central rosette is the "hen," and the smaller offsets she puts out over time are the baby "chicks," which can easily be propagated into new plants.
+Hen and chicks is one of the easiest, most low-maintenance houseplants you can grow.
+These hardy, low-growing desert plants get their name from the way they propagate: The large central rosette is the "hen," and the smaller offsets it puts out over time are the baby "chicks," which can easily be propagated into new plants.

-Hen and chicks come in many colors, from jade green to blue to red to orange and gold, and are part of the stonecrop or Crassulaceae family.
+Hen and chicks come in many colors, from jade green to red, and are part of the stonecrop or Crassulaceae family.
 This category includes other familiar succulents like jade plants, echeveria, sedums, and kalanchoe.
-Legend has it that the Romans planted these self-propagating, rosette-shaped plants against walls and on roofs to protect from fires caused by lightning during thunderstorms.
+Legend has it that the Romans planted these rosette-shaped plants against walls and on roofs to prevent fires caused by lightning.

 Today, you’ll often see hen and chicks pop up in doorstep planters, in yards, and along pathways.
 They also work well as ground cover outdoors and make a great addition to a desert landscape, terrarium, or dish garden.

 These desert plants do well in a variety of conditions, thriving in arid climates, cold temperatures, and rocky areas with little soil as well as they do in well-tended gardens or containers.
 They thrive in conditions with full sun to partial shade, which gives you some flexibility in terms of where to display them.

-How to Propagate Your Hen and Chicks Plant
+How to Propagate Hen and Chicks Plant

 While hen and chicks can be grown from seed, it’s more expedient to divide or propagate offsets from a full, healthy mother plant.
 You’ll also need a small plant pot, succulent soil, and garden shears (or any clean, sharp blade).

-- When you see roots growing, you can plant the offset in the pot.
+Step 4: When you see roots growing, you can plant the offset in the pot.